Here I Am (Kelly Rowland album): Marketing and promotion

 Rowland performed for an exclusive audience of fans at the Gramercy Theatre, New York City on August 26, 2010, where she played a mini-set of new and old songs, as well as performing at the 'Ladies Night' during the Atlanta Black Gay Pride weekend on September 3 to 5, 2010.
 However, not all of the promotion went as planned; the New York Post reported that Rowland had lip-synced during her performances at the P.C.
 Richard and Son Theatre for the iHeartRadio concert season.
-According to the Post, "Rowland was upset because she knew she didn't rock the house.
-The next day, reps for her Universal Motown label told Clear Channel suits, who handled the iHeartRadio Concert Series, they couldn't use the show for an online video."
-They also alleged that she had lip-synced at the KTU Beatstock festival, something which her representative said was not true as she sang "live to track".
 On June 26, 2011, Rowland took to the stage of the 2011 BET Awards to perform "Motivation" for the first time.
 Rowland promoted the album with live performances on televised shows, including The Tonight Show with Jay Leno on July 29, 2011 and on Jimmy Kimmel Live! on September 26, 2011.
 Throughout September and October 2011, she was a supporting act for Chris Brown's North American leg of his F.A.M.E.
 Tour.
 A music video for the song, "Keep It Between Us", was released on January 25, 2012, and shows actor Lance Gross playing Rowland's love interest.
 In April 2012, Rowland travelled to Australia as one of the performing acts at its largest urban music festival, Supafest.